 ONE PERSON CAN START THE MOVEMENT

 While I can't capture all the details of Working Out Loud in this blog, if you’re looking to innovate more, create a team dynamic or inspire a culture of collaboration, this might be an avenue worth exploring.
-The good news is, it can start with just one person and isn’t difficult to do.
-As Jonathan Anthony repeatedly said “It’s not rocket science.”
+The good news, it can start with just one person and isn’t difficult to do.
+As Jonathan Anthony repeatedly said, “It’s not rocket science.”

 INTERESTED IN DISCUSSING WORKING OUT LOUD?

 Contact John Dyck.
 He's personally interested in keeping the movement of working out loud going.
 His day job is the Account Manager at CoreHealth and an expert on CoreHealth's corporate wellness platform used by wellness providers around the globe.

 CoreHealth Technologies Inc. is the leading corporate wellness platform trusted by more than 1000 organizations, ranging from medium-sized businesses to Fortune 500 enterprises.
 At CoreHealth, we believe that developing the best employee wellness programs is all about giving wellness companies the right code, design and access to the latest innovations.
 With the most customization, integrations and reliability of any software in its class, CoreHealth’s powerful platform lets users focus on growing great companies.
 For more information, explore the CoreHealth website.